 “By day, Yuma is the sunniest place on earth.
 By night, Yuma has the darkest stories.”
 Perhaps, that statement is the best way to describe Yuma’s haunted history.
-The historic downtown is a place experts have described as a “paranormal amusement park.”
-Believe it or not, people from all different walks of life have had “experiences” at these eight well known locations.
+The historic downtown area is a place experts have described as a “paranormal amusement park.”
+Believe it or not, people from all different walks of life have had “experiences” at these eight well-known locations.

 Yuma Territorial Prison

-Yuma’s infamous prison is a target for paranormal experts worldwide because sightings are almost so common here.
+Yuma’s infamous prison is a target for paranormal experts worldwide because sightings are very common here.
 Legend has it that the spirits of inmates on death row roam within the prison walls.
 Visitors have said they can hear and have seen glimpses of a moaning woman wandering the bank of the Colorado River, looking for her daughter who drowned.
-Other visitors and staff have reported a little girl in a red dress who pinches passers-by then runs away.
+Other visitors and staff have reported a little girl in a red dress who pinches passersby then runs away.
 The prison was in operation for 33 years dating back to 1876.
-The park is open daily from 9 a.m.-5 p.m.
-Yuma’s Territorial Prison was recently named the country’s MOST HAUNTED DESTINATION by USA Today’s 10 Best Readers' Choice Awards.
+The park is now open to the public Thursday through Monday from 8 a.m. to 4 p.m. and is closed Tuesdays and Wednesdays.
+However, it will be open from 9 a.m. to 9 p.m. on Halloween.
+Yuma’s Territorial Prison was named the country’s “Most Haunted Destination” by USA Today’s 10 Best Readers' Choice Awards in 2019."

 The Gandolfo Theater was built in 1917.
-It showed plays and movies, and it was also a meeting place for Elks and Freemasons until the third floor burned down.
+It showed plays and movies and was also a meeting place for Elks and Freemasons until the third floor burned down.
 The North End Coffee House is now located on the first floor.
 An employee says, “we were working together one day and no one was in the coffeehouse at the time.
-It was just us but we heard a “hello” coming from the counter where the register was.
-I went to check.
-Downstairs too.
-But there was no one there.
+It was just us, but we heard a “hello” coming from the counter where the register was.
+I went to check, downstairs too, but there was no one there.
 Still just us.”

 La Casa Gutierrez

-The home on Orange avenue has been in the Gutierrez family since the 40’s.
-Family member, Andrea Andrea Huff says, “There is a location in the home that has a very eerie feel, people don’t like standing there.”
-La casa is currently used as a kitchen for the family restaurants, Mr. G’s and Chili Pepper.
-The home was built in 1895 by the assistant warden of the Yuma Territorial prison.
-Guiterrez family members say he built it for his wife so she would move to Yuma from Texas.
+The home on Orange Avenue has been in the Gutierrez family since the 40’s.
+Family member, Andrea Huff says, “There is a location in the home that has a very eerie feel, people don’t like standing there.”
+La Casa is currently used as a kitchen for the family restaurants - Mr. G’s and Chili Pepper.
+The home was built in 1895 by the assistant warden of the Yuma Territorial Prison.
+Guiterrez family members say he built it for his wife so that she would move to Yuma from Texas.
 He kept adding to the home and his wife never came.
 In the early 1900’s he slipped and broke his neck in the bathtub and died.
-It is believed that his spirit remains at the home.
+It is believed that his spirit remains at the house.

 Mary Elizabeth Post School